mikehostetler/codeswarm-master/README.md

 Which sets the port, log directory, build directory, mailer configuration and UI access tokens.

+Add your server's public key to the `/deploy_key` file to make the deploy key available in the UI.

 The second section is `projects` which sets the parameters for build projects:

 ```json